ehubbell/gitty/README.md

 ## Why we built this
-We're working on a related project so we already had quite a bit of this functionality built.
-We also ran into several issues using Degit.
+We ran into issues using Degit on some nested directories and felt like their CLI wasn't expansive enough for the direction we'd like to go.

 ## Description